02 Dec Wandering Flames

 I remember when the Calgary Flames made the playoffs back in 2004, which was the first time they did in nearly a decade.
-They were up against the Vancouver Canucks, a formidable team that was placed third in the Western Conference of the NHL.
-And man, the Flames pulled one out of their asses to win in overtime of game seven (the Canucks losing Dan Cloutier hurt their goaltending I think).
+They were up against the Vancouver Canucks, a formidable team that was placed third in the Western Conference of the NHL at the time.
+And man, the Flames pulled one out of thin air to win in overtime of game seven (the Canucks losing Dan Cloutier to injuries hurt their goaltending I think).

 After that, the Flames proved dominant in the next two rounds, taking out the number one team in the NHL, the Detroit Red Wings; and the number three team, the San Jose Sharks.

-For the first time since the 88’-89’ season, they were on to the Stanley Cup finals, and it would be against the number two team in the league; and number one in the Eastern Conference, the Tampa Bay Lightning.
+For the first time since the 88’-89’ season, they were on to the Stanley Cup finals, and it would be against the number two team in the league and the number one team in the Eastern Conference: the Tampa Bay Lightning.

 This series was a tough one, but the Flames found themselves up by a game, leading 3-2 going into game 6.
 If they won that game, they would win the cup.
-Damn, I still remember that feeling as me and my family sat around the TV watching the games, and doing squat at the church youth group I attended; instead, being asked “God is good?
-God is good!” before we sat down to watch the game.
+I still remember that feeling as my family and I sat around the TV watching the games and having beer and wine for the first time, and also doing nothing at the church youth group I attended; instead, being asked by the church leader while he wore his Flames jersey, “God is good?
+God is good!”
+He usually held the bible open briefly while saying this, only to slam it and lead us to the T.V. in the pastor’s house.

-Martin Gelinas, the man that scored the series winning goal in the previous rounds, scored what looked to be another series winning round in the third period.
-Nikolai Khabibulin, the Lightning goalie, made the save with his pad; but. with the puck caught in between his legs as he crouched down to save, the camera caught what looked to be the puck crossing the goal line while he did.
-Everybody thought the Flames had won because of that goal.
-But, it was never formally reviewed, and was not considered a goal, much to everyone’s pleas.
+During game 6, Martin Gelinas, the man that scored the series winning goal in the previous rounds, scored what looked to be another series winning goal in the third period.
+Nikolai Khabibulin, the Lightning goalie, made the save with his pads; however, he caught the puck in between his legs as he crouched down to save, and the camera caught what looked to be the puck crossing the goal line while he did this.
+Everybody thought the Flames won because of that goal; however, it was never formally reviewed, so was not considered a goal, much to everyone’s pleas.

-The game ended up going to a second overtime, and in a couple quick minutes, Oleg Saprykin lost the puck in their zone, and Martin St. Louis snagged the puck and scored off the mistake in spectacular fashion.
+In a couple quick minutes, Oleg Saprykin lost the puck in the Flames zone, and Martin St. Louis, a former Calgary Flame, snagged the puck and scored off the mistake in spectacular fashion.
 It was so disappointing; we were all pretty sad after that happened.

-While being driven home by our youth group leader, we drove past a disheveled man with no shirt, a huge beard, and a very dirty complexion holding a sign.
-We started hooting and hollering, and the leader of our group started honking in excitement, to show support for the Flames.
-But that sign was no sign of support for the Flames.
-Instead, the sign said Tampa was going to take the cup, and for the Flames to fuck off.
-Our leader gave him the finger and told him to kindly fuck off.
+While being driven home by our youth group leader, we drove past a disheveled man with no shirt, a huge beard, and a very dirty complexion holding a sign and shouting and cheering.
+We started hooting and hollering for the flames, and the leader of our group started honking in excitement.
+But that sign was not in support of the Flames; instead, the sign said Tampa was going to take the cup, and for the Flames to fuck off.
+Our leader gave him the finger, and then lowered his window to tell him to “…kindly fuck off.”
 A great Christian example.

-There are many things, many ideas, many loves that we cling to, and hold in our hearts.
-Whether the thought of a sports team being unbeatable, a parental figure being invincible, or a leader staying true to their people, never doing any wrong.
-At times, when those things happen, those opposite thoughts, we run and hide, or we shout and fight against it.
+There are many things, many ideas, many loves that we cling to and hold in our hearts.
+Whether the thought of a sports team being unbeatable, a parental figure being invincible, or a leader staying true to their people and never doing any wrong.
+At times, when those things happen – those opposite thoughts – we run and hide, or we shout and fight against it.
 This, to me, is what happened when the Flames lost, and is partly why the fans in Calgary are the way they are.

-I worked with this prep cook back in my time cooking, and he was from Toronto, the home of the Toronto Maple Leafs.
-He talked about the many games he went to, and the excitement of the crowd as they watched the Leafs play, despite not making the playoffs or winning many games.
-The games sounded really fun and exciting, a lot different than what I know.
+I worked with this prep cook back back during my time as a cook, and he was from Toronto, the home of the Toronto Maple Leafs.
+He talked about the many games he went to and the excitement of the crowd as they watched the Leafs play, all despite not making the playoffs or winning many games.
+The games sounded really fun and exciting, a lot different from what I know.

 When he spoke of his experience going to Flames games, he noted the lack of excitement, along with people sitting quietly in their seats as the Flames played.
 Only when the Flames scored or were winning did the crowd start to cheer and shout.
 He said the Flames fans were watching almost with an expectation for their team to win, and nothing else was worth cheering over, except for the odd fight.